MartinDavis3/Resume/README.md

 My Professional Resume.

-Also included is a brief portfolio section.
+Includes is a brief portfolio section.

+Links are also provided to some of my projects.